 Kerry

-A small, hardy breed of dairy cattle originally from Ireland, known for producing rich milk on poor pasture.
+Kerry (noun) means a small, hardy breed of dairy cattle originally from Ireland, known for producing rich milk on poor pasture.
+Example: “The farm kept a herd of Kerry cattle on the rocky hillside.”

-How to Use Kerry
+How to use Kerry

 Learner’s notesIn plain EnglishA tough little Irish dairy cattle breed, distinct from the Irish county or the common personal name.